Which Income Sources Does Medicaid Count When Determining Eligibility for Florida Long Term Care Benefits

 The DCF / Medicaid caseworker adds up all gross income, from all sources to determine if the Medicaid long term care applicant passes the Medicaid income test (currently $2,313.00 from all sources.
 Note that there is a Medicaid Asset Test you have to pass as well (but that is the subject for another article).

-As an illustrative example: If your net income (i.e. the amount you see go into your bank account every month) is $2,200.00, I would bet that you do not currently pass the Medicaid Income Test.
+As an illustrative example: In 2019, if your net income (i.e. the amount you see go into your bank account every month) is $2,200.00, I would bet that you do not currently pass the Medicaid Income Test.
 While your net income is only $2,200.00, your gross income is probably $2,335.50 after adding back in the Medicare Part B Premiums that are automatically taken out of your social security retirement check.

 Because $2,335.50 is more than the Medicaid Income Cap of $2,313.00 (as of 2019, this number changes periodically), a qualified income trust (also known as a “Miller Trust”) will be necessary to pass the Medicaid Income Test portion of the eligibility determination.